 Other manufacturers are encouraging a longer lifespan for their products.
 Offering lifetime warranties and offering improved after-sales can work with a durable and serviceable product.

 Or it could mean introducing upgradeability.
 Samsung is a good example through their introduction of upgradeable TVs equipped with the ability to take an evolution kit that will allow them to retrofit future functionality.

 Ask the experts

-Want to know more about energy efficiency measures, or get guidance on grants and funding schemes?
+If you want to know more about energy efficiency measures, or want guidance on grants and funding schemes?

 For further information and tips:

 The Carbon Trust – an independent organisation that provides free advice to businesses and the public sector on saving money through energy efficiency.
 It provides site energy surveys, interest-free loans and information on energy efficiency.
 Call on 0800 085 2005 or go to www.carbontrust.com Carbon Trust also manages the Energy Technology List, a detailed list of the energy-saving products that can qualify for enhanced capital allowances (ECA).

 The Energy Saving Trust (EST) aims to achieve sustainable and efficient use of energy and to help cut C02 emissions.
 It provides practical advice on energy efficiency for both homes and businesses and also provides advice and support on reducing the energy impacts from business transport.
 Go to: www.energysavingtrust.org.uk